 4 Ways To Adjust A Pattern Using Yarn With Different Lot Numbers

-Learn with Stitch & Story | 5 min read time
+5 min read time

 Hello crafters,

-Have you ever purchased the same colour of branded yarn to finish a project, only to discover it’s a different shade to the yarn you already have?
+Have you ever purchased the same colour of yarn to finish a project, only to discover it’s a different shade to the yarn you already have?
 Did the manufacturer change the colour since you last bought the yarn?
 No, but you will have purchased yarn with a different dye lot number and the resulting difference in colour is all part of the dyeing process.
 As frustrating as this is, it’s an unavoidable part of yarn manufacturing but there are things you can do to avoid it negatively impacting your knitting or crochet endeavours.

 BEGINNER’S GUIDE - HOW TO MAKE DYE LOT NUMBERS WORK FOR YOUR KNITTING AND CROCHET